 Still not working?
 Click logout at the top right and then visit office365.com.
 Make sure you log out of the current Microsoft Account by clicking your name at the top right and select sign out.
 Try again

 Still not working?
 Use the chat icon at the bottom right of this page to start a conversation with our support team

 You are logging in with an alias email

 Your email may be firstname.lastname@example.org but you may also have an alias email of email@example.com.
 You should login with your primary email, not an alias.
 Your Microsoft 365 Admin should be able to help determine if you have an alias email.

 You receive an 'application disabled' or permission issue when logging in

-Please note this process is entirely controlled by your Microsoft account and the message you see may vary.
+We still recommend trying steps 1-5 above in this scenario.
+If this still fails then please note this process is entirely controlled by your Microsoft account and the message you see may vary.
 Some users may be prompted to request access to Celigo, Inc. If you request access Microsoft will send the request to your Microsoft 365 Admin.

 First, make sure you are logging in with the email address you provided to CloudExtend during onboarding.
 Make sure your email is not an alias, it should be your primary email.